phaxio/phaxio-ruby/README.md

 1. Rewrite README for V2 updates
 2. Support old-school configuration (`Phaxio.configure do |config| ...`)
-3. Flesh out Fax Records and Fax References
+3. Flesh out Records, References, and Collections
 4. Handle JSON parsing errors
 5. Document that specs for actions which are dependent upon others need to be tested in isolation if testing against the API, and that sleeps may be needed to prevent timeouts.
+6. Find a better way to generate API responses for tests
+7. Implement Fax test_receive, get_fax_file (find_fax_file, retrieve_fax_file), and delete (destroy)
+8. Implement PhaxCode create and get (find, retrieve)
+9. Implement Callback validate_signature and valid_signature?